 top of page

-Thank you for taking the time to learn about Canyon County Paramedics and the levy you will see on the May 2024 ballot.
+Thank you for taking the time to learn about Canyon County Paramedics and the levy you will see on the November 2024 ballot.
 The purpose of this page is to provide an un-biased objective statement explaining the purpose and effect of the ballot measure.
 No statements herein are intended, nor should they be construed to be advocacy either for, or against, the levy override ballot initiative.

 Canyon County Ambulance District was formed on December 30th, 1977 in order to provide for ambulance service throughout the entire county.
 The Ambulance District is funded separately from cities, fire districts, and the County.
 Property taxes account for approximately 30% of the needed funding for the Ambulance District’s annual budget.
 Canyon County Paramedics has not requested a levy override or bond measure to support the delivery of Emergency Medical Services within the last 23 years.